j624364/asca-rust/doc.md

 Note that purely glottalic consonants such as `/h/ and /ʔ/` are considered `[-cons, -son, -syll]` and are therefore not captured by any grouping other than `C`.

 ## Sets
 Sets are defined between curly brackets `{}` and can contain IPA, Groups, Matrices or Boundaries.
+Currently, sets cannot contain sequences (i.e. cannot have `{nd, NC}`).

 ```
 p, t, k > b, d, g       (3 Rules)
 {p, t, k} > {b, d, g}   (1 Rule)
 ```
-A set in output if matched to a set in the input must contain the same number of segments.
+A set in the output if matched to a set in the input must contain the same number of segments.

 ```
 {p, t} > {b, d, g}      (ERROR)